 has experienced an increase in its home-less population

 over the past several years.
 In October of 2014 a

 group of local people formed the

 Pacific Palisades Task Force on Homelessness.

 This Task Force is made up of community volunteers

 committed to compassionately addressing the serious

 issues associated with the homeless.
 They have decided

 to reach out to a group of experts that have experience

 in empowering homeless people to rebuild thei r lives.

-This group is the OPCC and
+This group is the OPCC and our local task force is

-We here at Corpus Christ are have committed a fund to support the task
+Christ are have committed a fund to support the task

 here to donate to the Homeless Outreach